dzuncoi/user-management/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Running App

-In the project directory, you can run:
+In the project directory, you need to run mock api and app using the following command:

 ### `yarn api`